jkozik/weewx/README.md

 persistentvolume/weewx-archive                              1Gi        RWO            Retain           Bound    default/weewx-archive                  nfs                     142m
 persistentvolume/weewx-conf                                 1Gi        RWO            Retain           Bound    default/weewx-conf                     nfs                     142m

 NAME                                                 STATUS    VOLUME                         CAPACITY   ACCESS MODES   STORAGECLASS   AGE persistentvolumeclaim/weewx-archive                  Bound     weewx-archive                  1Gi        RWO            nfs            142m persistentvolumeclaim/weewx-conf                     Bound     weewx-conf                     1Gi        RWO            nfs            142m
 ```
 The weewx server scans the stream from the USB data logger.
 It saves the data into the weewx.sdb and every 10 minutes or so generates a set of images and html files.
 This runs in a container with volume mounts pointing the the configuration files and stores the weewx.sdb in an archive volume.
 Note also, this container gets access to the /dev/ttyUSB0 serial port.
+I have no source code for this; I am just using the image [mitct02/weewx](https://hub.docker.com/r/mitct02/weewx) image.

-Also in this POD there is an apache web server that renders tht images and htmls files generates by the weewx server.
+Also in this POD there is an apache web server that renders the images and htmls files generates by the weewx server.
+Again, I have no source for this, I am just pulling in the apache [httpd](https://hub.docker.com/_/httpd) image.
 Please look at the weewx-deployment.yaml file for details.
 ```
 [jkozik@dell2 weewx]$ kubectl apply -f weewx-deploy.yaml
 deployment.apps/weewx created